szeweq/Flux/latest-fl.md

-# Flux Library (Version 3.2.0)
+# Flux Library (Version 3.2.1)

-### New capability: Signals
+### Fixes
-Blocks and entities can accept and send signals from 256 different channels.

-`SignalCapability.SIGNAL_CAP` is used to get a `ISignalHandler` instance.
+- Machines can get recipes via RecipeCompat even if a recipe type has no compatible types registered.